The Grooming Manual

 - Jojoba oil: This ultra-healthy oil is biomimetic, or super similar in composition to your own natural sebum.
 This makes it a super effective moisturizing oil that won’t clog pores or cause irritation.

-You can find all three ingredients in our Smooth Finish Glycolic Acid Serum.
+You can find all three ingredients in our Smooth Finish Glycolic Acid Peel.

 Apply Your AHA Regularly